OdeToTheCode/README-Generator/README.md

 - [Questions](#questions)
 ## Installation

 At the bottom of this README file there is a link to the github repository, click the link and download a zip file for you to use and install on your computer.
+The program is meant to be run in the terminal.

 ## Usage